stefanoborini/pep-keyword/PEP-XXX.rst

     C7. a[1, Z=3, 2, R=4] -> raise SyntaxError

-Pros:
+Pros
+''''
-    - strong conceptual similarity between the tuple case and the dictionary case.
+- Strong conceptual similarity between the tuple case and the dictionary case.
   In the first case, we are specifying a tuple, so we are naturally defining a plain set of values separated by commas.
 In the second, we are specifying a dictionary, so we are specifying a homogeneous set of key/value pairs, as in dict(Z=3, R=4)
-    - simple and easy to parse on the __getitem__ side: if it gets a tuple, determine the axes using positioning.
+- Simple and easy to parse on the __getitem__ side: if it gets a tuple, determine the axes using positioning.
 If it gets a dictionary, use the keywords.
 - C interface does not need changes.

-Cons:
+Cons
+''''
-    - degeneracy of a[{"Z": 3, "R": 4}] with a[Z=3, R=4], but the same degeneracy exists
+- Degeneracy of ``a[{"Z": 3, "R": 4}]`` with ``a[Z=3, R=4]``
-      for a[(2,3)] and a[2,3].
-    - very strict.
+- Very strict.
-    - destroys the use case a[1, 2, default=5]
+- Destroys the use case ``a[1, 2, default=5]``

 C interface
 ===========

 As briefly introduced in the previous analysis, the C interface would potentially have to change to allow the new feature.
-Specifically, PyObject_GetItem and related routines would have to accept an additional PyObject *kw argument for Strategy 2.
+Specifically, ``PyObject_GetItem`` and related routines would have to accept an additional ``PyObject *kw`` argument for Strategy 2.
 The remaining strategies would not require a change in the C function signatures, but the different nature of the passed object would potentially require adaptation.

-Strategy 3 (namedtuple) would behave correctly without any change: the class returned by the factory method in collections returns a subclass of tuple, meaning that PyTuple_* functions can handle the resulting object.
+Strategy 3 (namedtuple) would behave correctly without any change: the class returned by the factory method in collections returns a subclass of tuple, meaning that ``PyTuple_*`` functions can handle the resulting object.

 Alternative Strategies
 ======================